noemile8240/EliteStore_Analysis/README.md

 •	Which are the top 10 states with the highest sales volume?
 •	What is the highest-selling product category?

+•	View Dashboard

+•	Dashboard Interaction View Dashboard

-Data Processing & Analysis Steps
+## Data Processing & Analysis Steps
 1. Data Cleaning & Preprocessing
 o	Identified and handled missing values and anomalies. o	Ensured consistency in data types, formats, and values.